 In recent years, there’s been a lot of talk about how attractive a gap in the front teeth might be.
 Some people might feel inclined to embrace the gap, but if you’re like most people with a gap in your smile, you’re probably not happy with it.

-The good news is that if you’re unhappy with a gapped smile, you can do something about it.
+The good news is that if you’re unhappy with a gapped smile, our Columbia, SC cosmetic dentist can help.
 Actually, you have a lot of good options, so it’s more a matter of picking the right one than finding a solution.

 What Causes Gaps in Teeth?